maryyyyna/ADM-HW2-Group14/README.md

 #### A bash shell script file contains the prepared script to answer to the command line question.

 ## Work description
-The goal of the Homework is to learn how to work on large dataframe, using the main libraries for data manipulation and making considerations on the results obtained.
+The goal of the Homework is to learn how to work on large data, using the main python packages for data manipulation and making considerations on the results obtained.

 ## Principal packages used
 * Pandas;